lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [GitHub page](https://github.com/lulav/citros_cli).

 ### Configuring the Project ⚙️
-After all the prerequisites done, we can start configuring our project.
+After all the prerequisites are met, we can start configuring our project.
 The starting point is the Lunar_hopper devcontainer loaded and running, CITROS CLI is installed and ready.
 1. Initialize CITROS:
 ```bash
 >>> citros init